 The golden rule with any type of expense is that it’s “wholly, exclusively and necessary” for the business.
 You can claim for travel costs, but only if they’re business related.
 No school runs and shopping trips on HMRC, we’re afraid!

-It’s absolutely crucial that you make sure you can distinguish between a commute, and a travel expense, because commuting costs are not an allowable expense.
+It’s absolutely crucial to make sure you can distinguish between a commute and a travel expense, because commuting costs are not an allowable expense.

 The whole ‘no claiming for commuting costs’ is a bit more complicated if you’re a contractor who needs to travel to the client’s workplace every day.